-Trend lines are probably the most common form of technical analysis.
+Trend lines are probably the most common form of technical analysis in forex trading.
 They are probably one of the most underutilized ones as well.

 In their most basic form, an uptrend line is drawn along the bottom of easily identifiable support areas (valleys).
 In a downtrend, the trend line is drawn along the top of easily identifiable resistance areas (peaks).